goucejia/goucejia.github.io/_pages/about.md

 ## What's new
-- Oct.*2022: I started working with Dr. Haihua Xie at [BIMSA](https://www.bimsa.cn/) on project: Grammatical Error Diagnosis & Correction for Chinese language with Transformer-based models.
+- \[Oct.
+2022\]: I started working with Dr. Haihua Xie at [BIMSA](https://www.bimsa.cn/) on project: Grammatical Error Diagnosis & Correction for Chinese language with Transformer-based models.
-- Jun.*2022: I received my MS-CS degree from University of Minnesota, Department of Computer Science and Engineering.
+- \[Jun.
+2022\]: I received my MS-CS degree from University of Minnesota, Department of Computer Science and Engineering.
 I would like to thank my advisor Prof. Dongyeop Kang and all the other co-workers at the Minnesota NLP Group for this great journey! =]
-- Jun.*2021: I started working with Prof. Dongyeop Kang in [Minnesota NLP Group](http://cs-u-ada.cs.umn.edu/) on our project: the interpretability of Contrastive Learning on language models and NLP tasks.
+- \[Jun.
+2021\]: I started working with Prof. Dongyeop Kang in [Minnesota NLP Group](http://cs-u-ada.cs.umn.edu/) on our project: the interpretability of Contrastive Learning on language models and NLP tasks.
-- Mar.*2019: Content for our Table Detection and Recognition competition (cTDaR) in ICDAR 2019 is released.
+- \[Mar.
+2019\]: Content for our Table Detection and Recognition competition (cTDaR) in ICDAR 2019 is released.
 Links to the competetion [website](https://cndplab-founder.github.io/cTDaR2019/index.html), [evaluation tool(version up to date)](https://github.com/cndplab-founder/ctdar_measurement_tool) and [datasets](https://github.com/cndplab-founder/ICDAR2019_cTDaR).